Environment viewed from the particle and slowdown for ballistic RWRE in low dimensions: Introduction

-However, from the statement it is not clear whether $v$ is deterministic and non-vanishing.
-When $v$ is a $\prob$-almost sure non-zero constant, we say the random walk is ballistic.
-In the last two decades, there has been a research focus in studying ballistic RWRE and answering questions surrounding \eqref{eq: LLN}.
-In \cite{sznitman2001class, sznitman2002effective}, Sznitman introduced a new criterion for ballisticity.
-To define this, let $L>0$ and $\ell \in S^{d-1}$, where $S^{d-1} = \{z \in \R^d: \vert z \vert =1\}$.
-Define the hitting times
+However, it still remains open whether $\mathbbm v$ is deterministic and non-vanishing.
+When $\mathbbm v$ is a $\prob$-a.s. non-zero constant, we say the random walk is ballistic.
+There has been a research focus in studying ballistic RWRE and answering questions surrounding \eqref{eq: LLN}.
+In \cite{sznitman2001class, sznitman2002effective}, Sznitman introduced a criterion for ballisticity.
+For $A \subset \Z^d$, define the hitting time